Integralist/integralist.co.uk/content/posts/go-hitchhikers-guide.md

 What this _is_, is a barren wasteland of old code.
 Passers by are forewarned to tread carefully.

+> [!NOTE]
-> Note: there's also not much in the way of code explanation, to the extent that
+> there's also not much in the way of code explanation, to the extent that
 > some of the testing examples are long and very context specific - you've been
 > warned